A Little About the Founder

 Between them, they spoke five words of Spanish and knew only a handful of people.
 This is not the most recommended way to move to a new country.
 But a handful turned into many handfuls, and soon many people were helping them find a piece of farmland.

 They found an 18-acre farm in Utuado in March 2009.
 With the help of many new friends, they got a crash course in how to buy property in Puerto Rico (which follows the laws of Spain, not the U.S.) and followed every procedure to a T. They bought the farm, and following six months of construction to expand the tiny farmhouse, they moved into their new home on December 31st, 2009.
 At midnight, they were feted with a panoramic display of fireworks—seven in total, across the valley.

 They got a couple of dogs and did everything they could to integrate into their new life.

-While Paul worked the farm, Sarah rediscovered her voice as a writer: first as a ghostwriter (books and articles) and eventually as a bylined writer, having her work appear in several publications.
+While her husbandl worked the farm, Sarah rediscovered her voice as a writer: first as a ghostwriter (books and articles) and eventually as a bylined writer, having her work appear in several publications.
 Today, Sarah’s writing focuses on cannabis, addiction, geopolitics, gender and race advocacy and Puerto Rico.